Value Flows: Additional experiments

 \subsection{Analysis on ablations}

 In this section, we conduct full ablation experiments to study the effects of \emph{(1)} the regularization loss coefficient, \emph{(2)} the confidence weight, \emph{(3)} the number of flow steps in the Euler method, and \emph{(4)} the number of candidates in rejection sampling.
+Again, we compute means and standard deviations over $8$ random seeds.

 To better understand the role of the BCFM regularization loss, we ablate over different values of the regularization coefficient $\lambda$ and compare the performance of \ours{}.
 We present the results in Fig.~\ref{fig:lambda}.
-We observe that removing the BCFM regularization loss ($\lambda = 0$) results in poor performance on both \texttt{cube-double} and \texttt{puzzle-3x3}, while \ours{}'s performance starts to increase after adding some regularizations.
+We observe that removing the BCFM regularization loss ($\lambda = 0$) results in poor performance on both \texttt{cube-double-play-singletask-task2-v0} and \texttt{puzzle-3x3-play-singletask-task4-v0}, while \ours{}'s performance starts to increase after adding some regularizations.
 Choosing the correct regularization coefficient $\lambda$ boosts the mean performance of Value Flows by $2.6\times$ and increases the sample efficiency of our algorithm by $2\times$.
 This suggests the BCFM regularization is an important component of \ours{}.

 A key design choice of \ours{} is the confidence weight.
 We next discuss the effect of using different temperatures $\tau$ in the confidence weight.
-As shown in Fig.~\ref{fig:tau}, we observe that, on \texttt{puzzle-3x3} tasks, using a constant confidence weight ($\tau = 0$) can result in slower convergence of the success rate.
-On \texttt{cube-double} tasks, using a constant confidence weight results in slightly worse performance.
+As shown in Fig.~\ref{fig:tau}, we observe that, on the \texttt{puzzle-3x3-play-singletask-task4-v0} task, using a constant confidence weight ($\tau = 0$) can result in slower convergence of the success rate.
+On the \texttt{cube-double-play-singletask-task2-v0} task, using a constant confidence weight results in slightly worse performance.
 We see that an appropriate temperature $\tau$ boosts the success rate by $60\%$ on average.
 Comparing against different magnitudes of the confidence weighting, we find that our choice in Table~\ref{tab:hyperparameters} is optimal.